AmrkhaledAK47/medicare-fhir-api/README.md

 The MediCare API integrates with HAPI FHIR in multiple ways:

 1. **HAPI FHIR Client**: The API uses HAPI FHIR client libraries to interact with external FHIR servers
-2. **HAPI FHIR Server**: The API can connect to a HAPI FHIR server as a backend for advanced FHIR capabilities
+2. **HAPI FHIR Server**: The API connects to a HAPI FHIR server as a backend for advanced FHIR capabilities
 3. **HAPI FHIR Libraries**: The API utilizes HAPI FHIR libraries for validation, parsing, and resource handling

 Benefits of integration include: